minio/minio/docs/bucket-notifications/README.md

 channel.start_consuming()
 ```

-Execute this example python script to watch for RabbitMQ events on the console.
+Execute this example python program to watch for RabbitMQ events on the console.

 ```py
 python rabbit.py
 ```

-Open another terminal and upload a JPEG image into “images” bucket.
+Open another terminal and upload a JPEG image into ``images`` bucket.

 ```
 mc cp myphoto.jpg myminio/images